Risk Drivers and 5 Whys

 Analysis consists of determining and documenting some specific characteristics of the risk.

-Remember, we put risks through the process quickly, which means independently, so we are focused on a single risk going through the process.
+Remember, we put risks through the process quickly so we are focused on a single risk going through the process.

 We’ll provide a quick overview before we dive deeper into each of these areas: